 Plans are also underway to acquire KPCU building & transform it into a market. pic.twitter.com/BE8eKDxZpm

 Proposed by the Save the Hawkers Campaign, Johannesburg’ in recognising, supporting and developing informal trading.

 The Charter Proposed by the Save the Hawkers Campaign, Johannesburg, proposes a set of principles, processes and institutions to guide city leaders towards practical steps they can take to better manage street trading in African cities.

-There should be increased platforms that can impart relevant skills like SME expo, training, networking opportunities, government tender process, open days, exchange programs among others.
+There should be increased platforms that can impart relevant skills like SME expos, training, networking opportunities, government tender process, open days, and exchange programs among others.
 If we collectively strengthen the SME sector, our nation’s foundation will be growing a little more secure.

 “We need to start thinking of inclusive strategies in order to step out of the endless loophole in which we find ourselves.
 Our diversity in business will, in the end, be our saving grace,” says Wakiaga.